Itaewon Class: Production

 The first script reading took place in August 2019 at JTBC Building in Sangam-dong, Seoul, South Korea.

-The drama serves as a reunion between Park Seo-Joon and Yoo Jae-myung who previously worked together in the KBS2 drama Hwarang: The Poet Warrior Youth.
+Park Seo-joon and Yoo Jae-myung had previously worked together in the KBS2 drama's Hwarang: The Poet Warrior Youth.

 Original soundtrack

 Itaewon Class: Original Soundtrack

 The drama's soundtrack is compiled in a four-part album released on March 20, 2020.
 CDs 1 and 2 contain the drama's theme songs and their instrumental versions, while CDs 3 and 4 contain the drama's musical score.
 The following lists are the track listings for the online streaming version of the album.